Did you know you shouldn’t vaccinate your pet yearly?

 HOW IS THE TEST DONE?

 Your vet should draw the blood in a red top serum separator tube and centrifuge for 10 minutes.
+Appropriate shipping instructions will be provided for safe transport of the sample.
+If you or your vet have any questions, contact Kansas State University and speak with their friendly customer service staff.

 ARE TITERS AFFORDABLE?